About SME Instrument

-In both phases, a written application is submitted.
+In both phases, the company submit a written application.
 Phase 1 applicants will only be judged based on the written material.
 In addition to this evaluation, the best Phase 2 applicants are invited to pitch the idea in Brussels.
 Each phase of the SME Instrument has 4 annual deadlines.
-You can see the deadlines for 2018 below.
+You can see the deadlines below.
 The individual calls are found at the bottom of the page.

 Requirements for participation in the SME Instrument

 The applicant must be an SME under the EU definition:

 - An annual turnover not exceeding EUR 50M, and/or an annual balance sheet total not exceeding EUR 43M

 How to calculate your SME data depends on the ownership structure of your company.
 Read more about the EU SME definition here.

 Below are the upcoming deadlines for SME Instrument.
 Expect 1-2 months for the proposal writing process.

 Phase 1 helps you get a grip on the R&D, technical feasibility and commercial potential of a ground-breaking, innovative idea and develop it into a credible business plan for scaling it up.
 Activities can include, for example, risk assessment, market research, user involvement, analysis of regulatory constraints or standards regimes, intellectual property management, partner search, or feasibility assessment.